Single-family home definition

 If you live in an arrangement like this, and an organization is asking about your home type, you may need to ask them for clarification on their own definition.

-Pros and cons of living in a single-family home
+Pros and cons of a single-family home

 Single-family homes are perfect for some people and not-so-perfect for others.
 It all depends on your priorities and current life circumstances.